Chronic Obstructive Pulmonary Disease

 Data were analysed using SPSS V.22.
 We examined multiple factors to assess the risk of repeat antibiotic prescription for LRTI or any indication, including demographics, smoking status, comorbidities, COPD disease control, including medication and interactions with secondary care, and index antibiotic duration and class.

 Individual factors were first assessed using univariable analysis.
 Univariably, mean differences in continuous variables were analysed via t-tests, while ORs for binary variables were analysed via logistic regression.
 Multivariable models were built using logistic regression with backwards selection.
-Summary statistics, Embedded Image and Student t tests were presented as appropriate for each variable, based on type and distribution of data.
+Summary statistics, Inline Formula and Student t tests were presented as appropriate for each variable, based on type and distribution of data.
 Statistically significant results were defined as p<0.10 for univariable analysis (to show trends) and p<0.05 for multivariable analysis.
 Collinear associations between clinically plausible-related predictors were assessed using Pearson’s correlation coefficients.
 Factors were included in the multivariable model based on clinical plausibility.
 Adjusted ORs and CIs were presented where appropriate.
 Visual inspection of the functional form of each continuous variable suggested that no transformation was required.
 Multivariable models were derived via backwards parsimonious logistic regression, including linear regression for mean differences, and the resulting models were tested for goodness of fit.

 Results